Q: How can I help?

 The second reason is that we're operating with pretty limited resources (well, this is a free electronic

-magazine, from the community for the community) and offsetting the layouts to authors is one of the trade
+magazine, from the community for the community) and offsetting the layouts to the authors is one of the trade

 offs we had to make.